0xsequence/sequence-unreal/README.md

 =========================================================================================================================
 Getting Started

-1) Once you have the the SequencePlugin folder & if you're on a fresh project, you'll need to go to your project directory and create a Plugins Folder in it, then copy over the Sequence Plugin folder into that Plugins folder, if a Plugins folder already exists just copy this SequencePlugin folder into it.
+1) Once you have the the SequencePlugin folder & You're on a fresh project, you'll need to go to your project directory and create a Plugins Folder in it, then copy over the Sequence Plugin folder into that Plugins folder, if a Plugins folder already exists just copy this SequencePlugin folder into it.